 These will let air out of your home and cost you money in heating and cooling.
 Re-caulk or replace damaged weather stripping and seals.
-One tell-tell sign of a leak is if condensation is forming between the glass on a double panned window (see picture)
+One tell-tell sign of a leak is if condensation is forming between the glass on a double-panned window (see picture)

 Check around the chimney to ensure that the flue is sealed and that you do not have any cracks.
-Small leaks can cause a large difference in your heating and cooling bill.
+Small leaks can cause a large difference in your heating and cooling bills.
 It can also mean the difference in letting animals in!
-Check out the delicious but destructive honeycombs left by some curious honeybees that swarmed a friends chimney this spring.
+Check out the delicious but destructive honeycombs left by some curious honeybees that swarmed a friend's chimney this spring.
 They flew in through a crack in the chimney.
 There were indications that there was an issue with the chimney: drafty winter, higher heating bill - but it wasn't until the bee invasion that the problem was discovered!
 Don't let this happen to you, inspect around your chimney and roof.
 Hire a professional if you are not comfortable doing this yourself.
 As for the bees, a bee-keeper was happy to assist in relocation!

 Also consider changing your bulbs to LEDS.
 Check out our previous post, Energy Saving LED Light Bulbs for Your Home in 2020 to read about the benefits of switching to LED bulbs.